|Tax Bracket (Single)||Marginal Tax Rate|

-Hawaii has twenty four marginal tax brackets, ranging from 1.40% (the lowest Hawaii tax bracket) to 11.00% (the highest Hawaii tax bracket).
+Hawaii has twelve marginal tax brackets, ranging from 1.40% (the lowest Hawaii tax bracket) to 11.00% (the highest Hawaii tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket.

 In Hawaii, different tax brackets are applicable to different filing types.
 Married couples filing their Hawaii income tax return jointly will usually have wider tax brackets than those filing separately or as an individual.